timiskhakov/timiskhakov.github.io/_posts/2022-10-24-numbers-in-vectors.md

 ### Counting Commas

 Similarly to the optimized solution, in the SIMD approach, we also do two passes through the string: the first is to count an amount of numbers — or an amount of commas as they're connected — and the second is to parse them.
-While we are employing SIMD for the actual processing, why not speed up the counting of commas as well?
+While we are employing SIMD for the actual processing, why not speed up the counting as well?

 ```csharp
 private static readonly Vector128<byte> Commas = Vector128.Create((byte)',');